stellardreams/stellardreams.github.io/_posts/2020-09-08-Some-Topics-to-Ponder-About.md

 - Reversing aging.
 - Ethics involving indefinite life extension.
 - Potential pros and cons of a one world government.
 (Would need some time to think about this as well) I think we have a duplicate here, as I categorize governance above.
-- Steps to safe AGI (Broad topic: So we could split this up in segments if you'd like or talk about specific subtopics).
+- Steps to safe AGI (Broad and multi-faceted topic.
+Ethics, safety, how to make it safe, how to make it inclusive).
 - Mega projects that will be required in a non-terrestrial sense in our solar system.
 And also in a terrestrial sense.
 - Prospect of finding  graviton and the technologies that could be powered (Will need some time to think about this).
 - Prospect of enabling superconductors at room temperature.
 (More of a thought vs an entire subject that needs to be unpacked)